edgedb/easy-edgedb/chapter12/answers.md

 `error: function "array_join(arg0: array<std::str>)" does not exist`

 That means that the input that it received doesn't match any of its function signatures.
-And if you check [the function itself](https://www.edgedb.com/docs/edgeql/funcops/array#function::std::array_join), you can see why: it needs a second string:
+And if you check {eql:func}`the function itself <docs:std::array_join>`, you can see why: it needs a second string:

 ```sdl
 std::array_join(array: array<str>, delimiter: str) -> str